 Killarney Plaza Hotel & Spa, Kerry 2 nights

 The Killarney Plaza Hotel reigns over the town of Killarney with grace and glamour.
-Our stay at the Plaza entails the ultimate in gracious luxury, attentive personal service and the pleasures of an incomparable town centre location, overlooking Killarneys wonderful National Park.
-Our hotel offers stylish bedrooms, superb restaurants, bars, and an exclusive and luxurious Spa and private Leisure Centre.
+Our stay at the Plaza entails the ultimate in gracious luxury, attentive personal service and the pleasures of an incomparable town center location, overlooking Killarneys wonderful National Park.
+Our hotel offers stylish bedrooms, superb restaurants, bars, and an exclusive and luxurious Spa and private Leisure center.
 Killarney's tourism history goes back at least to the mid 18th century, it is considered the top Irish holiday destination by both Irish and international guests!
-It's well know in tourism, little Killarney sets (by exceeding) all standards globally.
+It's well known in tourism, little Killarney sets (by exceeding) all standards globally.